macoscope/MCSCollectionUtility/README.md

-##MCSCollectionUtilities
+##MCSCollectionUtility

 Categories for `NSArray`, `NSSet` and `NSDictionary` which provide many methods which make operations on collection easier and cleaner.

 ##Installation

-To use MCSCollectionUtility in your app. just drag 'Classes' folder to yout project and import 'MCSCollectionUtility.h' file
+To use MCSCollectionUtility in your app just drag 'Classes' folder to yout project and import 'MCSCollectionUtility.h' file.

     #import "MCSCollectionUtility.h"